Valdrada of Sicily

 Following Jacopo's resignation in early 1249, she lived with him at his private residence at Sant' Agostino, in San Polo.
 He died on 19 July 1249.
 She is said to have died three years later.

 It is stated by Edgcumbe Staley in The Dogaressas of Venice that Valdrada had two young children.
-The accuracy of this statement is questionable, as at the time of her marriage to the Doge she was already well into her forties, and perhaps beyond the years of child-bearing.
+The accuracy of this statement is questionable, as at the time of her marriage to the Doge she was already well into her forties, and perhaps beyond the years of childbearing.